rossta/webpackersurvival.guide/orientation/overview.md

 ---
-title: Overview
+title: Webpacker Survival Guide Overview
 slug: /
 description: The Webpacker Survival Guide provides the orientation and tips Rails developers need to use Webpacker successfully and without the frustration.
 ---

 Welcome to the Webpacker Survival Guide.

-This site is comprised of severals sections.
+This site is comprised of several sections.

 ## Orientation